Asbjørn Midtgaard

-Asbjørn Engelhardt Midtgaard (born 20 September 1997) is a Danish professional basketball player for the Crailsheim Merlins of the German Basketball Bundesliga.
+Asbjørn Engelhardt Midtgaard (born 20 September 1997) is a Danish professional basketball player.
+He last played for the Antwerp Giants of the BNXT League.
 He played college basketball for the Wichita State Shockers and the Grand Canyon Antelopes.

 Early life and career

 Midtgaard grew up playing handball and football, as well as weightlifting and judo.
 He started playing basketball at age 14, and joined the Hørsholm 79ers of the Basketligaen, the top professional league in Denmark, three years later.
 In the 2016–17 season, he averaged 8.6 points and 6.3 rebounds per game and was named Basketligaen Young Player of the Year.

 College career

 Midtgaard received limited playing time during his three seasons at Wichita State.
 He averaged 2.7 points and 2.6 rebounds per game in his time with the program.
 For his senior season, he transferred to Grand Canyon.
 On 28 November 2020, Midtgaard scored a career-high 20 points in a 94–63 win against Benedictine Mesa.
 As a senior, Midtgaard averaged 14.2 points, 9.7 rebounds and 1.3 blocks per game, and shot an NCAA Division I-best 70.7 percent from the field.
 He received First Team All-Western Athletic Conference, Newcomer of the Year and All-Defensive Team honors.